vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 richly colored passengers on the bus, I have come to realize even more that the world isn't as accepting as we sometimes portray it to be.
 Better put...
-The civilized west isn't as progressive and enlightened as it portrays itself to be if such experiences are normal.
+The civilized west isn't as progressive and enlightened as it portrays itself to be if such experiences are to be considered acceptable.

 Even the conversational component is disappointing.
 You're ordered to do as commanded without a real alternative.
 The tone is off and the treatment is not